 In terms of profits and business potential, you consider the latter option much more preferable.

 You should evaluate and take steps to convert each opportunity that comes along during the day.
-It enables the sales person to zero-in and focus on deals that are going to rake-in higher revenue.
+It enables the salesperson to zero-in and focuses on deals that are going to rake-in higher revenue.

 Start by asking for client budget